PUJADES CORBI, CRISTINA

 Personal profile in our Scientific Output Portal (PPC)

 I am Full Professor at the Universitat Pompeu Fabra.
 After getting my PhD in Biology from the Universitat de Barcelona in 1991, I went for a postdoctoral stay to the Dana Farber Cancer Institute at Harvard Medical School (Boston) where I worked in cell adhesion receptors.
 Looking for a more holistic view of science, in late 1995 I moved to the École Normale Supérieure in Paris to study the embryonic development of the Central Nervous System (CNS).
 I spent several years in Paris, first as a postdoctoral fellow in the ENS (1995-99), and then with an independent position at the Université Pierre et Marie Curie (1999-2010).
 In 2002, I joined the Department of Experimental and Health Sciences at the Universitat Pompeu Fabra, where I have been Academic Secretary (2007-10) and Vice-Chair (2010-13).
+Currently, I am Vicerector of Professorate of the UPF.
 I got the ICREA Academia award by the Generalitat de Catalunya (2016-2020).

 We focus our studies on the embryonic development of the hindbrain, as a model to understand how cellular compartments operate during brain development, and how the neurogenic capacity is allocated.
 Our interest is to unveil when and how brain progenitors commit to a given fate and how they behave once committed.
-Therefore we tackle this studying how and when cell fate is established and how the different cell lineages are generated within the brain.
-We combine high-resolution imaging with genetics, using the zebrafish embryo as a model system (www.pujadeslab.upf.edu; @CristinaPujades).
+Therefore we tackle this studying how and when cell fate is established and how the different cell lineages are generated during brain morphogenesis.
+We combine high-resolution 3D-imaging with genetics and genome-editing technologies, using the zebrafish embryo as a model system (www.pujadeslab.upf.edu; @CristinaPujades).

 Most relevant publications from the lab (last 10 years)